peterhinch/micropython-async/v3/as_demos/monitor/README.md

 It is advisable not to use the context manager with a function having the `mon_func` decorator.
 The pin and report behaviour is confusing.

+## 2.3 The trigger timing marker

+A call to `monitor.trigger(n)` may be inserted anywhere in synchronous or asynchronous code.
+When this runs, a brief (~80μs) pulse will occur on the Pico pin with ident `n`.

 # 3. Pico Pin mapping